nickjnr/nickjnr/README.md

 I build secure, scalable and enterprise-grade software with a strong focus on **Banking**, **FinTech**, **Cloud Computing**, and **Enterprise Applications**.

-Currently working as a **Software Rngineer** supporting mission-critical digital banking platforms, APIs, payment integrations and enterprise applications in Tier 1 Banking ecosystem.
+Currently working as a **Software Engineer** supporting mission-critical digital banking platforms, APIs, payment integrations and enterprise applications in Tier 1 Banking ecosystem.

 ---